Fullerton: Suspect Killed In Police Shootout After Murdering 2 People In LA Shooting Spree

 A pistol was recovered from the scene.
 The suspect, a man in his late 40s or early 50s, was not immediately identified.

+All lanes of the westbound 91 Freeway remained closed most of the day, but reopened after 3 p.m.

-Meanwhile, Figueroa Street remained shut down between 27th and 30th streets in Exposition Park while detectives canvass the multiple crime scenes.
+Meanwhile, Figueroa Street was shut down between 27th and 30th streets in Exposition Park for more than eight hours while detectives canvassed the multiple crime scenes.